FHBiostat-Postdocs/git_intro/README.md

 The list of changes within a repo can be found on Github under the green Code button where you will see "# commits".

-# Other topics to maybe include
+# Other topics to maybe include in this repo

 * Multiple people editing a repo
 * .gitignore This is useful to instruct git to, by default, not save certain files ending in certain extensions.

+# Other repo ideas

+* Navigating linux/bash
+* installing R locally vs using R module
+* Running interactive R vs batch R
+* Submitting customized linux job
+* Scripting everything I just wrote

 # Some References